jewelsofthought/neshama/site/references/taxonomy.md

 The question and challenge that always comes up regarding the ability to create regular content on a continual basis is how to organize content.
 Should we use categories or tags?

-The good news is, it doesn’t need to be complicated.
+The good news is, it doesn't need to be complicated.
 There is no single answer to this question but there are several driving principles that can help guide you to creating a smart, simple taxonomy.

 ## What is taxonomy?